Notes on Google PowerDrill

 - UI consists of bar graphs (

-)- Bias towards discrete/categorical data (strings, dates, etc.)
+GROUP BY) and selection/filters (WHERE)- Bias towards discrete/categorical data (strings, dates, etc.)

 What kind of data is being analyzed?